FDIL501st/tmux-glow/README.md

 3. Reload your tmux configurations

 ### Installation Part II

+There might be some options you might have to add into your `tmux.conf` file.

+##### @glow_shell

+This is the most important option if your default shell (for tmux) is not bash.
+You need to set this to be the same as your default shell.

+Below are examples of what to add if you use fish or zsh.

+`set -g @glow_shell "fish"`

+`set -g @glow_shell "zsh"`

+###### Note: Other shells are not supported at the moment.
+This means this plugin will not work for you, sorry.
+I will be working on adding support for other shells.

+##### @glow_bash_histfile

+This option might need to be set if you are a bash user.

+This option controls what file the plugin looks into for your bash command history.

+If your bash history is written in `~/.bash_history`, then you don't need to add this option.
+That is the default place this plugin looks at.

+If your bash history is written somehwhere else, then you will need to add this option.
+Below is an example if your bash history file is `~./histfile`:

+`set -g @glow_bash_histfile "~./histfile"`

+##### @glow_zsh_histfile

+This option might need to be set if you are a zsh user (you set @glow_shell to zsh).

+This option controls what file the plugin looks into for your zsh command history.

+The default file this plugin looks for is `~/.zsh_history`.
+If that is where you zsh history is written in, you don't need to set this option.

+Below is an example if your zsh history file is `~/.zhistory`:

+`set -g @glow_bash_histfile "~./zhistory"`

+### Installation Part III

 Depending on your default shell (for tmux), you might need to edit some shell configuration files.
 For example: